12 May TOP PUBLIC RELATIONS STATISTICS IN 2023

 Public Relations Statistics #8: Almost 73% of PR managers are female.

 Statista’s report on the gender distribution in public relations industry in 2021 shows that almost 73% of the positions account to females.
 This is a significant increase from previous year, where women only made up about 60% of the workforce.
 The ladies seem to be taking over the public relations industry, as these statistics show.
 Women account for 73% of overall PR job positions.
 This increase can be attributed to the growing number of women entering the field, as well as the advancement of others within the industry.
 With more women than ever before taking on leadership roles in public relations, it is clear that this is an industry that is welcoming and supportive of female talent.

 Public Relations Statistics #9: Press releases are ranked as the most trustworthy channel for media.

 According to Cision’s research report, people have low trust in news sources in general, and media professionals are no exception.
-Traditional forms of PR like press releases, however, still stand strong, and with 42%, are ranked as the most trustworthy source by media in the US.
+Traditional forms of PR like well crafted press releases, however, still stand strong, and with 42%, are ranked as the most trustworthy source by media in the US.
 They outrank company websites (21%), blogs (4%), social media (4%), and spokespeople (29%).
 The study also found that media professionals consider press releases to be more trustworthy when they come from external sources, such as independent organizations or NGOs.
 This is likely due to the perception that these sources are less biased than companies or other institutions.
 In light of this, it is clear that press releases can be an effective way to communicate with the media, provided that they are coming from a trusted source.